 LaDonna Langley joined the Center for Educational Outreach and Engagement (CEOE) team in 2016 to facilitate Auburn University’s collaboration with the GEAR UP Birmingham City Schools grant.
-LaDonna develops new thematic summer camps and facilitates Auburn University’s summer programming arm of GEAR UP Birmingham City Schools.
-These programs are designed to promote college exposure for GEAR UP students through participation in activities and curriculum to enhance subject knowledge and career readiness.
-LaDonna provides support to the Director of CEOE and assists with the oversight and management of Auburn University’s GEAR UP grant responsibilities.
+LaDonna currently provides support to the Director of CEOE and assists with the administrative management of CEOE grants, programs and projects.

 In 2015 LaDonna received her Bachelor of Science degree in Psychology with a minor in Human Services from Troy University.
 She also possesses a certification in Surgical Technology.
 LaDonna plans to continue her education here at Auburn University.
 LaDonna has business experience working with Inflation Systems, Inc., a division of Takata Corporation and First National Bank of Opelika.